 How can I raise my hourly rate as a freelance online teacher?

-Remember that you can always scale your rates, charging more per hour as you go about building your career.
+Remember that you can always scale your rates and charge more per hour as you build your career.
 Here are some ways you can bump up your class prices and make the most of your earning potential:

-Setting and increasing your class rate as a freelance online English teacher is all up to you, although it will take some reflection to charge what you’re worth.
+Setting and increasing your class rate as an independent online English teacher is entirely up to you, although charging what you’re worth will take some reflection.
 By weighing the key factors that influence teaching rates, you’ll be able to choose an initial pricing strategy that is fair to you and your students, as well as raise your hourly rate in the long run.